 Basal Bark: Size: Small to medium sized infestations.
 Best for younger tree with a DBH range of 5 - 15 cm.
 Goal: Eradication.
 Timing (season): Any time of year, including winter, except when snow or water prevents spraying at the desired height above ground level.
 Most effective in late summer and early fall when the sap of the tree is flowing towards the roots.
 Treatment Frequency: Often one treatment is sufficient, possible follow-up with second treatment.
 Monitor site to evaluate effectiveness of treatment.
 Best Practices: Basal bark treatments work best on young actively growing stems, with best results on stems < 8 cm DBH.
 Spray chemical 30-50 cm above ground level.
 For stems less than 8 cm DBH, spray a band 5 cm wide on one side of each stem.
 For stems 8-15 cm DBH, spray a band 5 cm wide on two sides of each stem.
 Wet bark thoroughly but not to the point of runoff.
 With sufficient volume, the treated zone should widen to encircle the entire stem circumference within 30 minutes.
-For triclopyr products: Use a triclopyr-based herbicide (e.g., Garlon), and dilute the product (with bark, mineral or vegetable oil such as canola oil) to a 20-30% solution (based on a product containing a concentration of 755 g/L triclopyr) or purchase a premixed solution (e.g., Garlon RTU premixed at 22%).
+For triclopyr products: Use a triclopyr-based herbicide and dilute the product or purchase a premixed solution.
 Apply herbicide mixture with a hand sprayer, as directed by the label, all the way down the stem the stem in a strip.
 Triclopyr should not be applied during intense heat as the chemical will volatize or drip but can be used in high temperatures (over 26.6°C) or temperatures below - 10°C (see label).
 Advantages: Selective, less soil disturbance.
 Disadvantages: Can open canopy gaps, stimulating seedling growth.
 Ideal For: Natural areas such as deciduous forests.
 Environmentally sensitive habitats or in restoration sites.
 Steep slopes where trees can be left on site to stand or rot.